Tyler O'Neill Player Props: Cardinals vs. Cubs

 Tyler O'Neill At The Plate

-- O'Neill has seven doubles, two home runs and 12 walks while batting .233.
+- O'Neill has eight doubles, two home runs and 13 walks while hitting .252.

+- O'Neill has picked up a hit in 65.7% of his 35 games this season, with more than one hit in 17.1% of them.

-- He has homered in two of 34 games played this year, and in 1.6% of his plate appearances.
+- He has gone deep in two of 35 games played this year, and in 1.5% of his plate appearances.

-- O'Neill has driven in a run in six games this season (17.6%), including two games with multiple runs batted in.
+- O'Neill has driven in a run in six games this year (17.1%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.